tempesta-tech/tempesta/doc/scheduling.md

 one server steals all the heavy sessions is possible.

-### Troubleshooting
+## Troubleshooting

 - TempestaFW overloads some of my servers while others in the same group are almost unused.
-How can I fix that?

 Hash Server scheduler does not guarantee fair load of backend servers and can cause situations, when some servers pull most of the load.
 Round-robin scheduler should be used instead.
 Other configuration options can also affect schedulers behaviour, see [Effects caused to schedulers](#Effects caused to schedulers by other configuration options)

-- Why requests are still forwarded to servers from backup group while main is back online?
+- Requests are still forwarded to servers from backup group while main is back online.

 This happens only if [Sticky Sessions]() are enabled.
 TempestaFW will stop forwarding requests to backup servers as soon as all the HTTP sessions, served by backup servers will be closed.

-## Developer Guide

-Both schedulers Group and Server are derived from the same `TfwScheduler` class, declared in `server.h`.
-Group schedulers must implement `sched_grp()` callback, where the scheduler must find target main and backup server groups for the request.
-Server schedulers must implement `sched_sg_conn()` and `sched_srv_conn()` to schedule request to any or exact server in the group.
-This functions must be designed to work in highly concurrent environment.

-Normally schedulers are implemented as a separate modules and register/deregister themselves in TempestaFW by calling `tfw_sched_register()`/`tfw_sched_unregister()` on module initialization.
-Group schedulers are stored at the head of the list, Server schedulers - at the end.

-### Schedulers work flow

-Each request that cannot be served from cache must be scheduled to appropriate server.
-This happens in SoftIRQ during `tfw_http_req_cache_cb()` right after obtaining HTTP session for the request.